vgandari/tok/ROADMAP.md

 ## LaTeX Formatting

 - [ ] Default frontmatter/preamble: Hide lists of figures and tables if empty
-- [ ] Default preamble: choose book or article based on sections generated
 - [ ] Hide appendix if there are no nodes in appendix
 - [ ] Generate section headings within appendix
 - [ ] Option to select with sans serif font for computer screens and